How to Become a Telehealth Nurse

 2. What Do Nurses Do in Telehealth

-Nurses in telehealth offer a range of medical services relating to health promotion, education, and assessment.
-Using telecommunications devices like computers, apps, and phones, and different channels like the internet, they offer more accessible health care to patients.
+Nurses in telehealth offer a range of medical services related to health promotion, education, and assessment.
+They use telecommunications devices like computers, apps, and phones and different channels like the Internet to offer more accessible health care to patients.

 3. What Skills Do You Need to Be a Telehealth Nurse?